Persecution of Muslims: Burkina Faso

 On 11 October 2019 a mass shooting occurred in a mosque in northern Burkina Faso which left 16 people dead and two injured.
 It happened while the residents were praying inside the Grand Mosque in Salmossi, a village close to the border with Mali.
 AFP reported that 13 people died on the spot while 3 died later due to the injuries.

 Central African Republic

 During the internal armed conflict in the Central African Republic in 2013, anti-balaka militiamen were targeting Bangui's Muslim neighbourhoods and Muslim ethnic groups such as the Fulas.

 Early 2014 marked a turning point; hardened by war and massacres, the anti-balaka committed multiple atrocities.
 In 2014, Amnesty International reported several massacres committed by anti-balaka against Muslim civilians, forcing thousands of Muslims to flee the country.

 On 24 June 2014, anti-balaka gunmen killed 17 Muslim Fula people at a camp in Bambari.
 Some of the bodies were mutilated and burnt by the assailants.

 On 11 October 2017, 25 Muslim civilians were massacred by anti-balaka militiamen inside a mosque in the town of Kembe.

 Chad

 In February 1979, anti-Muslim riots occurred in southern Chad, as a result hundreds or thousands of Muslim civilians died.

+Ethiopia

+In April 2022, a group of Christian extremists opened fire at a Muslim funeral, killing more than 20 people.
+Amidst sectarian tensions, two mosques were burnt down and another two were damaged. “'In the apparent retaliatory attacks that followed, two Orthodox Christian men were reportedly burnt to death, another man hacked to death, and five churches burnt down'” in the southwest of the country.
+It is clear that tensions between Muslims and Christians in Ethiopia is high and evil is being done by people identifying with both religions.